dakujem/latter/readme.md

 ### Default parameters

-Default parameters are merged with the parameters provided to the render call.
+Default parameters are merged with the parameters provided to each render call.

 If one wants to define per-template default parameters, render routines can be used.